In today's post we are going to address a question that we are asked on a regular basis by our readers. How to make a mock scrape?

 We have also strung fishing line between two trees and hung a licking branch straight down off of the fishing line.

-Final Step in How to Make a mock Scrape - Set up a Trail Cam
+Final Step: Set up a Trail Cam

 This is my favorite part!